 All incidents that occur at ISAL, such as accidents, near-accidents and emergencies, are reported, subsequently investigated further and the results used to make appropriate improvements.
 We learn from the incidents that occur at ISAL, the parent company and outside the Company so that similar incidents can be prevented.
 Accidents are reported to the relevant bodies, and statistics on accidents and other incidents are kept in accordance with accepted methods.
-A total of 785 notifications were received concerning health, safety or the environment.
+A total of 981 notifications were received concerning health, safety or the environment compared to 785 in 2023.
+A high rate of notifications is a sign of a strong HSEC maturity.